Searching for My Relatives Part 1: Kilkenny, Ireland

 On the Ground in Ireland

 The moment of truth had come, and I was on the ground in Ireland with Heather and my parents.
-We had rented a car and were staying in Kilkenny, as Three Castles is tiny and is only 7 miles away.
+We rented a car and stayed in Kilkenny, as Three Castles is tiny and only 7 miles away.
 We followed Castlehunter’s directions to the cemetery and only managed to get ourselves turned around a few times.
 As we parked the car, I started to get excited.
-We headed up the walkway towards the church and proceeded to enter the grounds, and suddenly I became aware of my accelerating heartbeat.
-Thanks to some help from another user on Ancestor.com, I had a picture of the set of gravestones I was looking for.
+We headed up the walkway towards the church and proceeded to enter the grounds, and suddenly, I became aware of my accelerating heartbeat.
+Thanks to some help from another user on Ancestor.com, I had a picture of the gravestones I sought.

-As I showed the image to everyone, it became like a game for a moment, to see who could find them first.
+As I showed the image to everyone, it became like a game for a moment to see who could find them first.
 Within a few minutes, we located them, and then we took another few minutes to soak it all in.
 It is odd to have some attachment to a stone planted in the ground with words carved in it, but I did.
-After that, we each spent time examining the grounds and scouring the other headstones for more possible family members.
-We were all pretty excited that it was working out so well, but what happened next was unreal.
+After that, we each examined the grounds and scoured the other headstones for more possible family members.
+We were excited that it was working out so well, but what happened next was unreal.

 From a Longshot to a Jackpot